Last updated: January 31, 2017

 In the wine industry, there's no real difference between the traditional "wine club" and the new "subscription box" but there are certainly some wine of the month clubs who feel more like your next subscription service than your mom's wine of the month club.

 Why have we called out these box services as being different than "wine clubs?"
 Because these are modern services with all the digital-era conveniences you expect.
-They offer extreme personalization (they all use palate profile systems to get the heart of your personal preferences), you can manage every aspect of your account online (including reviewing wines and reviewing past shipments to remember your favorites), and you get timely shipping notifications and tracking info—which is important because an adult has to sign for delivery of your wine.
+Some offer extreme personalization (they all use palate profile systems to get the heart of your personal preferences), you can manage every aspect of your account online (including reviewing wines and reviewing past shipments to remember your favorites), and you get timely shipping notifications and tracking info—which is important because an adult has to sign for delivery of your wine.

 Key differentiator: You can pick every bottle in your shipment.
 Or you can let them pick.